Jay-Idrees/Microsoft-Azure-Design-Technologies-for-Cloud-Configuration/readme.md

                     - Serverless or service SQL endpoint - You create a dedicated SQL pool inside an Azure analytics workspace
                     - Undrer `Azure analytics workspace resource || Analytics pool` you an see the built in SQL pool - This is the default pool that is created when you create an Azure synapse workspace.
 You can create additional pools by `azure analytics workspace resource
         - **Creating a dedicated SQL warehouse or pool**
-            - `Azure analytics workspace resource > New dedicated SQL pool`
+            - `Azure analytics workspace resource > New dedicated SQL pool` This will create a new pool
+            - This is required if you want to perform analytics on data
+            - Once the pool is created, you can go to the resource homepage
+            - On the homepage you will see a weblink under **dediated SQL endpoint** - this is like the server address to the SQL pool, you can connect to it by pasting this link in the server when using the **SQL server management studio**